 And, I expect to hold my shares for the long term.
 But, I would prefer a higher dividend yield.

 Is Clorox Stock A Buy?

 I believe the stock is overvalued at recent prices.
-It’s not a great buy at this time.
+It’s not a great stock to buy at this time.

 My Path Forward With Clorox Stock